 The garden is on the site of the house formerly occupied by the Treasurer of St Thomas' Hospital (when it was a charitable institution).
-The garden was made when the eastern part of the hospital was re-built in the 1960s and is a good example of abstract modernist garden design.
+The garden was made when the eastern part of the hospital was re-built in the 1960s and is a good example of modernist garden design.
 The central feature is a revolving fountain by the constructivist sculptor Naum Gabo (1890-1977): the Revolving Torsion Fountain (1972-73).
 Water is emitted from small holes in the fountain and they are often blocked by algae.
 The fountain was restored in 1987 and has been working a little better since then.
+The combination of an Abstract Modern garden plan with a Constructivist sculpture makes this the locus classicus for modern garden design in London.
+See essay on Landscape architecture manifestos: Constructivist, Apocalyptic and Optimistic by Robert Holden and Tom Turner.

 Lambeth Palace Road, London, Greater London, England, SE1 7EH